Power of Entry and s222

 So what must councils do when they note irregularities?

-This seems to require that while councils can look they cannot act on that 'look'
+This seems to require that while councils can look they cannot act on that 'look' if the matters are outside their jurisdiction.

 This is not an unreasonable restriction on councils given that the existence of unapproved building is not an offence under the building act even if it meant that its establishment indicated an offence at the time.
 Owners are entitled to retain unauthorised works at their risk as long as s124 in respect to dangerous or insanitary are satisfied. (and this obligation applies to all building all the time).